Skip to main content

 Dining out

-Image from Erik Smits
+Image from JD Photography

-If you’d rather enjoy cheese with your dinner, consider ordering a kaasplank (cheese board) at one of the city’s fine dining restaurants, such as Michelin-starred, RIJKS.
-Bar Bistro Le Garage, Gertrude and Wilde Zwijnen are also well worth checking out for their cheese selections.
+If you’d rather enjoy cheese with your dinner, consider ordering a kaasplank (cheese board) at one of the city’s fine dining restaurants, such as Michelin-starred RIJKS.
+Bar Bistro Le Garage, Gertrude, Lars, and Wilde Zwijnen are also well worth checking out for their cheese selections.
 Be sure to look under the dessert menu, as the cheese course is generally served after the main meal.
 For more inspiration, you can also check out this rundown of shared dining restaurants and tapas bars where cheese is an essential meal component.

 Image from Thom Quine